Norman Demuth

-Norman Demuth (15 July 1898 – 21 April 1968) was an English composer and musicologist, currently remembered largely for his biographies of French composers.
+Norman Demuth (15 July 1898 – 21 April 1968) was an English composer and musicologist, remembered largely for his biographies of French composers.

 Biography

 Early life

 Demuth was born in Croydon, Surrey, at 91 St James' Road.
 On leaving Repton School in 1915, he volunteered as Rifleman No. 2780 with the 5th London Regiment (London Rifle Brigade) in the City of London on 17 September 1915, falsifying his age by adding one year on enlistment to seek active-service for which he was then under-age.
 In early March 1916 he was sent to France with a reinforcement draft to the Regiment's 1st Battalion on the Western Front, and was wounded in the leg by shrapnel fragments from the accidental detonation of a Mills Bomb on 28 June 1916 in the frontline village of Hebuterne during the prelude of the Battle of the Somme.
 He was medically evacuated to England and subsequently discharged from the British Army as medically unfit for further war service in November 1916.

-In Forgotten Voices of the Great War, Demuth is quoted as saying:
+In Forgotten Voices of the Great War, Demuth says:

-"Almost the last feather I received was on a bus.
-I was sitting near the door when I became aware of two women on the other side talking at me, and I thought to myself, 'Oh Lord, here we go again'.
-One lent forward and produced a feather and said, 'Here's a gift for a brave soldier.
-I took it and said,'Thank you very much- I wanted one of those.'
+Almost the last feather I received was on a bus.
+I was sitting near the door when I became aware of two women on the other side talking at me, and I thought to myself, "Oh Lord, here we go again".
+One lent forward and produced a feather and said, "Here's a gift for a brave soldier."
+I took it and said, "Thank you very much—I wanted one of those."
 Then I took my pipe out of my pocket and put this feather down the stem and worked it in a way I've never worked a pipe cleaner before.
-When it was filthy I pulled it out and said, 'You know, we didn't get these in the trenches', and handed it back to her.
+When it was filthy I pulled it out and said, "You know, we didn't get these in the trenches", and handed it back to her.
 She instinctively put out her hand and took it, so there she was sitting with this filthy pipe cleaner in her hand and all the other people on the bus began to get indignant.
 Then she dropped it and got up to get out, but we were nowhere near a stopping place and the bus went on quite a long way while she got well and truly barracked by the rest of the people on the bus.
-I sat back and laughed like mad."
+I sat back and laughed like mad.